swipswaps/dictations/README.md

     npm run build

-To deploy the application, don't forget to change the value of the homepage in the package.json so that it matches the url of your web application:

-    npm run deploy

 ## Technical notes

 This application is based on the Pico open source voice synthesizer for its good